ember-learn/cli-guides/guides/appendix/dev-tools.md

 ### WebStorm
-If you are using [WebStorm](https://www.jetbrains.com/webstorm/) with `Ember CLI`, you will need to modify your `.gitignore` file, enable `ECMAScript6` settings, and mark certain directories.
+If you are using [WebStorm](https://www.jetbrains.com/webstorm/) with Ember CLI, you will need to modify your `.gitignore` file, enable `ECMAScript6` settings, and mark certain directories.

 First, add the following line to `.gitignore`: